-This Module examines five cases of European Union Decision making.
+This Module examines five missions of European Union Decision making.
 EU Decision making refers here to the process by which EU institutions adopt new policy instruments or amend existing ones.
-The cases show how decisions can be adopted or blocked by different actors i.e., EU institutions, EU member states, subnational governments, citizens, businesses, associations or others.
+The missions show how decisions can be adopted or blocked by different actors i.e., EU institutions, EU member states, subnational governments, citizens, businesses, associations or others.

 The Module aims to be part of courses on public policies, public administration/management, and EU law for both national and international graduate and postgraduate students in political science and public administration as well as in law.
 Since the cases cover crucial decision-making processes, it is also of interest for practitioners (i.e., public managers) at different organisational levels.